The Aquasana OptimoH2O has impeccable filtering, here are some of the main contaminants it can reduce or remove:

 - Remineralization: Healthy amounts of minerals are absorbed back into the purified water to raise the pH level to a balanced level.

 Essentially anything that can contaminate water can be in a well water source depending on where you live.
-So you’ll want to get a powerful filtering system to cover a variety of needs, especially for bacteria, from our research only 29% of under-sink water filters offer bacteria reduction.
-The Aquasana filters 99% of bacteria, putting it in the top 1%.
+The Aquasana filters 99% of bacteria, putting it in the top 1% of RO systems we assessed.

 The filter life for the Aquasana Optimo is solid with the Carbon and Clayrum filters needing to be replaced every 6 months or 365 gallons, which will cost you ~$65.
 The RO membrane needs to be changed every 1-2 years according to Aquasana and will cost ~$60, and the remineralizer costs ~$30 and needs changing once a year.
 If you use less water in your home than you’ll only need to replace the RO membrane once every 2-3 years.

-The total system and running cost (filter replacements) for 5 years will cost approximately ~$815, which is an amazing deal considering you are getting the best under-sink water filter on the market.
+The total system and running cost (filter replacements) for 5 years will cost approximately ~$815, which is an amazing deal considering you are getting the best RO water filter on the market.

-The system can give you up to 32 gallons per day, to apply this practically, men require about a gallon of water a day, and women require just under 3/4 of a gallon a day according to the Mayo Clinic.
+The system can give you up to 32 gallons per day, men require about a gallon of water a day, and women require just under 3/4 of a gallon a day according to the Mayo Clinic.
 So if you take this into account, it can provide enough drinking water for a large family.